maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/voters-choice-elections.md

 - Drop off your completed ballot.
 - Vote with an accessible voting machine.
 - Get help and voting materials in multiple languages.
-- Register and vote even after the registration deadline has passed, including on Election Day, Tuesday, June 7.
+- Register and vote even after the registration deadline has passed, including on Election Day, Tuesday, November 8.

 #### When Vote Centers Are Open